 Starting a business used to be a fairly straightforward process.
 It may not have been easy, but it certainly didn’t subject entrepreneurs to a deluge of competing opinions like those faced by today’s business owners.
+To finance that business, sometimes loans such as a loan with no credit check may be a wise move.
 There are some persistent truths which are rarely challenged due to their successful track record in successful companies.
 There are also many misconceptions about starting a business.

 1. Business Plans aren’t Necessary

 There are three things we know about startup business plans: one, you will write one eventually.
 Two, you will come to rely on your business plan, no matter when or why you write one.
 And three, you will throw the first business plan you write in the trash.
 You need to be prepared with a plan that is both flexible and simple.

 2. Business Plans Shouldn’t Change